 It should be noted that response bias is different to selection bias.
 Selection bias or sampling bias occurs when you only capture responses from a certain segment of your audience which skewed your results.
-You can avoid selection bias through strategic use of targeting, which we discussed in a previous blog.
-On the other hand, response bias is caused predominantly by survey design.
+You can avoid selection bias through strategic use of targeting.
+On the other hand, response bias is caused predominantly by survey design when participants are self-reporting on surveys.

 You can think of the acquiescence bias as the “yes-man” bias.
 Essentially, the respondent will answer yes and agree with all questions within the survey even if they are contradictory.
 An example of phenomenon is a respondent answering yes to the question “Are you outgoing and social?” and then later in the same survey, answering yes to the question “Which do you prefer a quiet night in rather than a raging party?”.